-Metro will provide you with an end-of-project evaluation worksheet.
-It asks you to describe the extent to which the project met your goals and what you learned through the process.
+Your end-of-project evaluation worksheet asks you to describe the extent to which the project met your goals and what you learned through the process.
 Our regional efforts can be informed and improved by understanding how your project was a solution to the specific challenge your Community Placemaking project addressed, so please be generous in sharing your experience.
 The worksheet will close with a few questions about working with Metro.
 What worked well?
 What could have worked better?
 And, beyond grant money, how can Metro support your efforts in the future?